 - anti-anginal medications (nitrates) - are used to dilate your blood vessels.
 Doctors sometimes refer to nitrates as 'vasodilators'.
 They are available in a variety of forms, including tablets, sprays, skin patches and ointments

 - ACE inhibitors - are commonly used to treat high blood pressure

 - beta-blockers - are often used to prevent angina and treat high blood pressure.
 They work by blocking the effects of a particular hormone in the body and this slows down your heartbeat and improves blood flow

-- statins - if you have a high blood cholesterol level, cholesterol-lowering medicine called 'statins' may be prescribed which can reduce your risk of further problems
+- statins - cholesterol-lowering medicine called 'statins' may be prescribed which can reduce your risk of further problems

 - clopidogrel - is used to inhibit blood clotting